zhshao312/algos-assignment-DP/README.md

 #### (f) Describe how you would memoize GlassFallingRecur
 #### (g) Code a bottom-up solution GlassFallingBottomUp(int n numFloors, int m numGlass)

-#### Turn in: A pdf write-up of parts: a, b, d, e, f with good explanations!
+#### Turn in: A pdf write-up of parts: a, b, d, e, f with clear and careful explanations!
 Coding parts c, g in the file GlassFalling.java

+## 2. Rod cutting

+Straightforward!
+I just want you to implement the Rod Cutting problem that is highlighted in the textbook as the first example in Chapter 15 Dynamic Programming.
+So first, read all about that problem in the textbook.

+#### Example:
+Given a rod length N and table of prices like so:

+length   | 1 2 3 4 5  6  7  8

+price    | 1 5 8 9 10 17 17 20

+Return: max value you could get for the rod pieces you cut up

+#### (a) Draw the recursion tree for a rod of length 5
+(Above is just an example, you could be given anything where length i  = 1 to N and price is any integer)
+#### (b) On page 370: answer 15.1-2 by coming up with a counterexample, meaning come up with a situation / some input that shows we can only try all the options via dynamic programming instead
+of using a greedy choice.
+#### (c) Code the memoized recursive version in RodCutting.java under rodCuttingRecur
+#### (d) Code the bottom-up solution in RodCutting.java under rodCuttingBottomUp
+#### Turn in: A pdf write-up of parts: a, b with clear and careful explanations!
+Coding parts c, d in the file RodCutting.java